-Then we look for classical symmetries admitted by Eqs. \eqref{eq:ext_Burgers_3_symm} and \eqref{eq:BC_1} simultaneously.
-One can show that the invariance condition for Eq. \eqref{eq:BC_1} satisfies without imposing any conditions on $\xi$, $\tau$ and $\eta$ (see Refs. \cite{Popovych1999,Popovych2008}).

-Let us note that if $X$ is a nonclassical symmetry generator then $\lambda X$ is a nonclassical symmetry generator as well for any function $\lambda(x,t,u)\neq 0$ (see Refs. \cite{Popovych1999,Popovych2008}).
-Thus further we have to consider two cases of nonclassical operators $X$.
+Let us remark that if $X$ is a nonclassical symmetry generator then $\lambda X$ is a nonclassical symmetry generator as well for any function $\lambda(x,t,u)\neq 0$ (see Refs. \cite{Popovych1999,Popovych2008}).
+Thus, further we have to consider two cases of nonclassical symmetry generators.
 The first one is the case of $\tau\neq0$, where without loss of generality we can assume that $\tau=1$.
 The other one is the case of $\tau=0$, where without loss of generality we can assume that $\xi=1$.
 The case of $\tau\neq0$ is called the regular case where we have an overdetermined system of equations for infinitesimals.
 In the singular case $\tau=0$ we obtain a single partial differential equation for infinitesimal $\eta$.
-As it was shown by Kunzinger and Popovych\cite{Popovych2008} every solution of this equation generates family of solutions of a considered equation.
+As it was shown by Kunzinger and Popovych\cite{Popovych2008} every solution of this equation generates a family of solutions of a considered equation.

 Let us study the case of $\tau\neq0$ (we assume that $\tau=1$).
-Applying the classical Lie method to \eqref{eq:ext_Burgers_3_symm} and \eqref{eq:BC_1} and using \eqref{eq:BC_1} and its differential consequences for eliminating derivatives involving time and using \eqref{eq:ext_Burgers_3_symm} for eliminating higher order derivative with respect to $x$ we obtain the system of equations for $\xi$ and $\eta$:
+Applying the classical Lie method to Eqs. \eqref{eq:ext_Burgers_3} and \eqref{eq:BC_1} and using Eq. \eqref{eq:BC_1} and its differential consequences for eliminating derivatives involving time and using Eq. \eqref{eq:ext_Burgers_3} for eliminating higher order derivative with respect to $x$ we obtain an overdetermined system of nonlinear partial differential equations for $\xi$ and $\eta$.

 Solving this system of equations we find